 Urchin Pet Mouse

 Okay, you got me, technically this isn’t a feature, but I refuse to label Remy as starting equipment!
-There’s no special ability or mechanical connection here, but the Urchin background allows you to start the game with a pet mouse.
-You might even want to combine them with the listings at the top of the article to strengthen the bond between you two rag tag adventurers.
+There’s no special ability or mechanical connection here, but the Urchin background allows you to create the game with a pet mouse.
+You might even want to combine them with the listings at the top of the article to strengthen the bond between you two rag-tag adventurers.